transcom/mymove/docs/adr/0062-organizing-technical-docs.md

 * `+` The framework is a new dependency, but the environment and tech-stack will be familiar.
 * `+` Putting it in the `mymove` repo makes it easy to incorporate documentation updates into our feature PRs.
 * `-` Even less accessible to non-engineers with `mymove`'s repository restrictions.
+* `-` We would _have_ to make PRs to approve documentation.
+Sometimes we want this oversight, and sometimes it's a blocker.
 * `-` Putting it in the `mymove` repo will create an organizational nightmare.
 * `-` Setting up two distinct React apps (that should be built separately and have different dependencies) in one project is complex and painful.